GHANNAWAY-TECH/GHANNAWAY-TECH/README.md

 - 👋 Hi, I’m @GHANNAWAY-TECH
 - 👀 I’m interested in ...CYBER SECURITY
 - 💞️ I’m looking to collaborate on how github works
-- 📫 How to reach me whatsapp no
+- 📫 How to reach me whatsapp on
 - +254757041431
 - 😄
 - ⚡ Fun fact: designing